javascript-tutorial/zh.javascript.info/1-js/09-classes/04-private-protected-properties-methods/article.md

 Privates should start with `#`.
 They are only accessible from inside the class.

-For instance, here's a private `#waterLimit` property and the water-checking private method `#checkWater`:
+For instance, here's a private `#waterLimit` property and the water-checking private method `#fixWaterAmount`:

 ```js run
 class CoffeeMachine {